ayham-1/ayham.xyz/content/posts/speech-objective-reality-and-truth.md

 reality, tyranny will prevail.
 From George Orwell's 1984 novel, "WAR IS PEACE, FREEDOM IS SLAVERY, AND IGNORANCE IS STRENGTH", there is no refute to these statements without acknowledging a reality outside of yourself.
 You will not be able to gauge policies.
-It is only then tyranny happens, when truth is obstructed, hidden from the masses, when the fictitious reality created by the narcissistic self is expanded to everyone it becomes hell.
+It is only then tyranny previals, when truth is obstructed, hidden from the masses, when the fictitious reality created by the narcissistic self is expanded to everyone it becomes hell.